-Indicators 2015-2016 Progress 2015-2016

-Completed the development of a During fiscal year 2014-2015,

-formalized communications a competition was initiated to

-strategy hire an Ethics Officer.
-At the

-end of fiscal year 2015-2016

-an Ethics Officer was

-appointed.
-The previous

-Ethics Officer role was

-reclassified to be the Ethics

-Director.
-A key priority of

-these two roles was to

-develop a formalized

-communication plan with the

-plan of completing it in fiscal

-year 2015-2016.
-Issues with

-recruitment further delayed

-achievement of this initiative

-in this period; however, much

-work has been done towards

-developing a basis for a

-communication strategy and

-work has been completed to

-communicate with

-stakeholders on the work of

-the Authority.
-Completing the

-development of a formalized

-communications strategy will

-move into the next fiscal

-year's work plan as it

-continues to be a priority.

-Examples of communication

-activities implemented this

-year include:

-Maintained a publicly

-accessible website with

-information on the ethics

-review process for

-researchers, HREB members

-and key

-stakeholders: www.hrea.ca .

-- Contracted an external company to re-design the HREA website to provide a more up-to-date, comprehensive, user-friendly resource for the research community.

-- Continued reporting to the Authority on key metrics and research being reviewed by both HREB subcommittees.

-- Participated in National

-Health Ethics Week by

-developing and disseminating

-five research ethics bulletins

-to research stakeholders

-across the province.
-The

-Authority also held two drop in consultation sessions for

-researchers at Memorial

-University during this week.

-- Held 11 training and education sessions regarding the Authority, the HREBs and the ethics review process.

-- o During fiscal year 2015-2016 the Notification Forms (one page summary of submitted application for HREB review) continued to form the basis of a communication strategy for the different Regional Health Authorities whereby the Authority was able to provide feedback on what research was being reviewed and approved for the various regions.
-With the development of a new online Researcher Portal, the information extracted from the Notification Forms was built into the application forms themselves where reports can be generated on
+Indicators 2016-2017 Progress 2016-2017 Completed the development of a formalized communications strategy ▶ During fiscal year 2014-2015, a competition was initiated to hire an Ethics Officer.
+At the end of fiscal year 2015-2016 an Ethics Officer was appointed.
+The historical Ethics Officer role was reclassified to be the Ethics Director.
+During fiscal year 2015-2016 there was turnover in this position with the role unfilled for 8 months.
+A key priority of these two roles was to develop a formalized communication plan with the plan of completing it in fiscal year 2015-2016.
+As a

+Indicators 2016-2017 Progress 2016-2017 result of staff turnover and issues with recruitment further delayed achievement of this initiative in this period; however, much work has been done towards developing a basis for a communication strategy and work has been completed to communicate with stakeholders on the work of the Authority.
+Implementing communication initiatives to promote the ethical conduct of health research will move into the next fiscal year's work plan as it continues to be a priority. • Examples of communication activities implemented this year include: Maintained a publicly accessible website with information on the ethics review process for researchers, HREB members and key stakeholders: www.hrea.ca.
+Continued working with a contracted external company to re-design the HREA website to provide a more up-to-date, comprehensive, user-friendly resource for the research community.
+The website is currently undergoing a vulnerability assessment before going live.
+Ethics Director continued reporting to the Authority on key metrics and research being reviewed by both HREB subcommittees.
+Participated in National Health Ethics Week by developing and disseminating five research ethics bulletins to research stakeholders across the province.
+The Ethics Director of the Authority also held two drop-in consultation sessions for researchers at Memorial University during this week.
+Held 18 training and education sessions regarding the Authority, the HREBs and the ethics review process.
+During fiscal year 2016-2017 information collected via the online application forms for ethics review continued to form the basis of a communication strategy for the different Regional Health Authorities whereby the Authority was able to provide feedback on what research was being reviewed and approved for the various regions.